concourse/concourse/CONTRIBUTING.md

 within the fly directory you just cloned

 ### Shipit

+Commit any changes to the various submodules back to your fork of that submodule.

-Do not attempt to bump any of the submodules if working within the concourse release.
-You should individually make pull-requests to the individual submodules - the maintainers will figure out how to bump the submodules appropriately after that.
+Do not attempt to bump any of the submodules while working within the concourse release.
+You should make pull-requests to the various submodules from your fork(s) - the maintainers will figure out how to bump the submodules appropriately after that and create a new release.